rwxrob/zet/20211020144536/README.md

 true since humans started learning.
 But there is always some asshole lying to you to sell you a quick-n-easy "course".

-This is why mentoring is so much more valuable any "course" you could ever find.
-Pairing and shadowing experienced professionals has been how learning UNIX/Linux has been done for decades, and Kubernetes is just an extension of that.
-Mentoring is really the only way to go, and giving mentors and those learning a road map and the resources to do their own learning is the best way to learn, which is exactly how successful vocational training and Scouting has been done for decades.
-This is why creating an *open* credential merit system is so important, one that is not driven by affiliate links, hidden profits, and "teachers" trying to convince you they know what the fuck they are talking about by adding yet another animation to their presentation rather than actually working at all with the technology, you know, building their own *real* experience.
+Mentoring is so much more valuable than any "course" you could ever find.
+Pairing and shadowing experienced professionals has been how learning UNIX/Linux has been done for decades, and Kubernetes is literally just an extension of that.
+Mentoring is the only way to go.
+Give mentors and those learning a road map and the resources to do their own learning.
+Vocational training and Scouting has been done this way for decades.

+Creating an *open* credential merit system would address these issues, one that is not driven by affiliate links, hidden profits, and "teachers" and "trainers" trying to convince you they know what the fuck they are talking about by adding yet another animation to their presentation rather than actually working at all with the technology, you know, building their own *real* experience and sharing it in an organized way.

 Related: